Some things to consider when planting apples:

 Pruning the tree’s central leader: year 2 and up

-On the leader, make a pruning cut leaving a side shoot of one-year-old wood, and leave that side shoot unpruned.
+On the leader, make a pruning cut, leaving a side shoot of one-year-old wood unpruned.
 This means the side shoot can’t be too long; 4″- 15″ is ideal.
 On older trees, this is the preferred cut to use to manage the leader.

 Prune at planting, choosing 3-5 evenly spaced branches (if the tree has branches) to form the leaders.
 If you are planting an unbranched whip, cut the tree back just above where you want your leaders to form.
 The branches should ideally be at a 45-60° angle (90° is horizontal).
 If the leaders are flatter than this, the weight of the fruit is more likely to break them.